Installing PowerShell on Windows

 - Online - Transfer the zip file over a PowerShell Session and unzip it in your chosen location.

-In both cases, you will need the Windows 10 x64 ZIP release package and will need to run the commands within an "Administrator" PowerShell instance.
+In both cases, you need the Windows 10 x64 ZIP release package.
+Run the commands within an "Administrator" instance of PowerShell.

 - Use your favorite zip utility to unzip the package to a directory within the mounted Nano Server image.

 - Connect to the built-in instance of Windows PowerShell.

 - Follow the instructions to create a remoting endpoint using the "another instance technique".